Koo Koo (duo): Overview

-Appropriately, Koo Koo Kanga Roo's merchandise table is just as mired in kid-friendly activity, regularly including such features as a station to make friendship bracelets - where Bryan and Neil strictly enforce a rule that if someone makes a bracelet, they must give it to a person they've never met before - and the "Koo Koo Kamera", a webcam where concert attendees can take their pictures together and have them uploaded to the group's website.
-Koo Koo Kanga Roo also sells a variety of unconventional merchandise, ranging from official coloring books to a "mustache-on-a-stick".
+Appropriately, Koo Koo's merchandise table is just as mired in kid-friendly activity, regularly including such features as a station to make friendship bracelets - where Bryan and Neil strictly enforce a rule that if someone makes a bracelet, they must give it to a person they've never met before - and the "Koo Koo Kamera", a webcam where concert attendees can take their pictures together and have them uploaded to the group's website.
+Koo Koo also sells a variety of unconventional merchandise, ranging from official coloring books to a "mustache-on-a-stick".

-With the exception of Whoopty Whoop, their "greatest hits" compilation Rad-trospective and the 2021 album Slow Clap, none of Koo Koo Kanga Roo's music is sold in a physical format, as the group prefer to release all of their recorded music through "pay what you want" downloads on their website, essentially making the entirety of their catalog available for free.
+With the exception of Whoopty Whoop, their "greatest hits" compilation Rad-trospective and the 2021 album Slow Clap, none of Koo Koo's music is sold in a physical format, as the group prefer to release all of their recorded music through "pay what you want" downloads on their website, essentially making the entirety of their catalog available for free.
 According to Bryan, all of their songs are written expressly for their live shows and the audience participation that accompanies them, and thus are never considered outside of that specific context.
 Although Bryan once said "I'm surprised people can even listen to those songs [outside of performance]", Neil stressed the importance of releasing their music by itself because "[w]e want people to have access to the songs so that they can sing along at the shows.
 We want them to know all the words.
 We want people to have the music as immediately as possible".